 A poison ivy rash will eventually go away on its own.
 But the itching can be hard to deal with and make it difficult to sleep.
 If you scratch your blisters, they may become infected.
 Here are some steps you can take to help control the itching:

-- Apply an over-the-counter corticosteroid cream for the first few days.
+- Apply an over-the-counter cortisone cream or ointment (Cortizone 10) for the first few days.

-- Soak in a cool-water bath containing an oatmeal-based bath product (Aveeno).
+- Soak the affected area in a cool-water bath that has about a half cup (100 grams) of baking soda or an oatmeal-based bath product (Aveeno) in it.

 - Place cool, wet compresses on the affected area for 15 to 30 minutes several times a day.